 Running product design testing can unlock a multitude of benefits for businesses, not least of which is improved collaboration.
 When teams go through the process of finding user needs and testing out various designs, they can help craft something creative that appeals to their target market.

 Because teams are working together towards a common goal, there is a greater sense of intention and dedication towards the project at hand – enabling all stakeholders to get on board.
 This collective energy ultimately results in better cohesion between team members and thus more successful projects.

-Product design testing can encourage collaboration between different departments within an organization, such as alignment with the website design and other marketing aspects, allowing for a more streamlined workflow that is optimized for desired results faster and more efficiently than without testing processes in place.
+Product design testing can encourage collaboration between different departments within an organization, such as alignment with the website design and other digital marketing aspects, allowing for a more streamlined workflow that is optimized for desired results faster and more efficiently than without testing processes in place.